B2B SaaS App Builds · Fixed Price, 8 Weeks · PM & Engineers Included

 Right now: 1 experiment/month = 1 month of learning.
 After restructuring: 8 experiments/month = 8 months of learning compressed into one.

 "The feature shipped.
-You have no idea if it works."
+I have no idea if it's working."

 One feature.
 Designed, built, and shipped in 6–8 weeks.
 You describe the outcome — we scope it, spec it, build it, and ship it at a fixed price.